Munawwar/node-amd/README.md

 ## node-amd

 Aim of this project is to make AMD modules usable in nodejs.
-Useful for sharing client-side data models with server-side.
+Useful for reusing client-side data model code on the server-side.

 ### Usage
 ```